 Django Reinhardt has been a favorite of mine for years.
 I started out playing rock then blues and it’s almost inevitable that this would lead to jazz.
-I realized along time ago that blues is just a collection of riffs.
-This may loosely be compared to talking which is a collection of words.
+I realized a long time ago that blues is just a collection of riffs.
+This may loosely be compared to speech which is a collection of words.
 Some player like B.B.
 King or Albert King are so easy to spot because their collection of riffs were rather limited.
 Jazz is the same.
 It’s just a bunch of riffs and cliches.
 The difference it’s a complex language with lots of riffs and chords.
-Also they are played at a break neck speed.
+Then played at a break neck speed.
 If you have the patience and the memory you can master it.
 I do not have the memory.
-It’s a challenge to me.
+It’s a challenge for me.
 It takes a lot of work.
 There was a song that stated “Jazz is much too crazy.
 I’ll play it when I’m old.”

 I was introduced to Manouche Gypsy Jazz many years ago.
 I bought a few Django LP’s.
 A friend of mine knowing that I was going to Paris told me that I must catch Ninine Garcia, a gypsy jazz guitarist in the style of Django Reinhardt.
 So for eight Octobers in a row I headed over to Le Marché aux Puces de Paris-Saint-Ouen ( flea market) in Paris (metro Porte De Clignancourt) in to see Ninine play.

 Ninine plays in a small bar/restaurant named “la Chope des Puces” at 122 Rue Des Rosiers.